quantificial/study-mern/README.md

 npx create-react-app client

 add client startup and concurrently run both server and client for the development

+by using "concurrently" module

+and then run "npx run dev" to start both client and server

 ```
 "client": "npm start --prefix client",